nguyennhusonars/hsp-aidemo/README.md

-* Build and run demo on host side (Currentlys not support):
+* Build and run demo on host side (Currently not support):

   sudo apt-get update